 Kris Tiner has lectured on both music and visual art, and currently directs the Jazz Program and teaches courses in jazz, popular music, and applied trumpet at Bakersfield College.
 He is the Trumpet Studio Instructor at California State University, Bakersfield, and has also taught at California Institute of the Arts, Taft College, and the Academy of Creative Education in Los Angeles.
-He has been a visiting lecturer/performer at Durham University, Bennington College, The Art Institute of Seattle, Northwestern University, Brooklyn Conservatory of Music, The Oakwood School, The Center for Improvisational Music, CalArts, ICIT Program at UC Irvine, CRCA at UC San Diego, UC Santa Cruz, Mesa College, The University of New Mexico, Saddleback College, Scottsdale Community College, California State University Bakersfield, The Bakersfield Jazz Workshop, and numerous K-12 schools throughout Southern California.
+He has been a visiting lecturer/performer at Durham University, Bennington College, The Art Institute of Seattle, Northwestern University, Brooklyn Conservatory of Music, The Oakwood School, The Center for Improvisational Music, CalArts, ICIT Program at UC Irvine, CRCA at UC San Diego, UC Santa Cruz, Mesa College, Idaho State University, The University of New Mexico, Saddleback College, Scottsdale Community College, California State University Bakersfield, The Bakersfield Jazz Workshop, and numerous K-12 schools throughout Southern California.
 He has given presentations at annual conferences of the International Society for Improvised Music, California Art Education Association, and the Music Association of California Community Colleges.

 For over twenty years Kris has maintained a private studio teaching trumpet, improvisation, and composition to students of all ages.
 Many of his students have gone on to study at major music schools and establish successful careers as touring musicians, recording artists, and music educators.
 Private instruction is available on a one-to-one basis or online via Skype.
 Contact Kris directly for availability and rates.

 Bakersfield College, Bakersfield, CA

 Jazz Ensemble, Applied Trumpet, Ear Training and Sight Singing, Music Appreciation, Appreciation of Jazz, History of American Popular Music, History of Rock and Roll, Intro to Music Technology

 California State University, Bakersfield, Bakersfield, CA